2026 Election Threats

 How U.S. Elections Are Kept Safe and Secure

-The Bipartisan Policy Center, in collaboration with the R Street Institute and the Institute for Responsive Government, details the security and integrity protections that make American elections strong, resilient, and trustworthy in every jurisdiction — from voter eligibility verification to equipment testing to post-election audits.
+The Bipartisan Policy Center, in collaboration with the R Street Institute and the Institute for Responsive Government, details these protections.

 Read: United in Security — How Every State Protects Your Vote (2026) →